More selling likely with U.S. stock indexes below key levels

 The swiftness of October’s selloff has brought the S&P 500 through its 200-day moving average for the first time in two years.
 Strategists at BofA-Merrill put it simply: “U.S. equities are falling like dominoes.”

-They note that the Nasdaq 100, which is composed of the largest stocks in the Nasdaq Composite, is probably the next to watch for, noting that it has yet to break through a zone between 3,774 and 3,762.
+They note that the Nasdaq 100 .NDX, which is composed of the largest stocks in the Nasdaq Composite, is probably the next to watch for, noting that it has yet to break through a zone between 3,774 and 3,762.
 It closed at 3,810 on Tuesday.

 Some strategists are also watching the VIX futures, at a time when the spot VIX is trading higher than the nearest three months of futures contracts.
 That inversion is not the norm, and it suggests that more people are worried about near-term volatility than long-run ups and downs.
 The spot VIX closed on Tuesday at 22.79.